mthom/scryer-prolog/README.md

   etc.) (_done_)
 * Default representation of strings as list of chars, using a packed internal representation (_done_).
-    - Implement a representation of 'partial strings' as difference lists of characters (_in progress_).
+    - A representation of 'partial strings' as difference lists of characters (_in progress_).
 * `term_expansion/2` and `goal_expansion/2` (_in progress_).
 * Definite Clause Grammars.